r-leyshon/ptspotter/README.md

 adj_file_nos(target = 4) then removes period, leaving syntax 01R etc. Resolved
 but convert to a test.
 Above issue only applies when filename alpha are all equal.
-* unit tests for all functions
-* function to trim decimals from filenames
-* Remove current_file and replace all usage with basename().
-Prefer basename() also in adj_file_nos.